-Our focus is on factual questions such as "What is the second tallest mountain in the world?" or "Who was the first American in space?"
+Our focus is on factual questions such as "what is the second tallest mountain in the world?" or "who was the first American in space?"
 While this species of questions represents only a limited subset of the queries posed to web search engines, it presents the opportunity to substantially reduce the amount of user effort required to find the answer.
-Our goal is to develop a system that concisely answers "K-2" or "Alan Shepard" (along with the appropriate justification) in response to the above questions, instead of forcing the user to sift through a list of search engine "snippets" and read through multiple web pages potentially containing the answer.
+Instead of forcing the user to sift through a list search engine "snippets" and read through multiple web pages potentially containing the answer, our goal is to develop a system that concisely answers "K-2" or "Alan Shepard" (along with the appropriate justification) in response to the above questions.

-As a step towards this goal, this paper introduces the Mulder web question-answering system.
-We believe that Mulder is the first general purpose, fully automated question-answering system available on the web.
-The commercial search engine known as AskJeeves responds to natural-language questions, but its recall is very limited (see Section 4), suggesting that it is not fully automated
+As a step towards this goal, this paper introduces the MULDER web question-answering system.
+We believe that MULDER is the first general-purpose, fully-automated question-answering system available on the web.
+The commercial search engine known as AskJeeves responds to natural-language questions but its recall is very limited (see Section 4) suggesting that it is not fully automated.

-To achieve its broad scope, Mulder automatically submits multiple queries on the user's behalf to a search engine (Google) and extracts its answers from the engine's output.
-Thus, Mulder is an information carnivore in the sense described in Etzioni [1997].
-Mulder utilizes several natural-language parsers and heuristics in order to return high quality answers.
+To achieve its broad scope, MULDER automatically submits multiple queries on the user's behalf to a search engine (Google) and extracts its answers from the engine's output.
+Thus, MULDER is an information carnivore in the sense described in [13].
+MULDER utilizes several natural-language parsers and heuristics in order to return high-quality answers.

 The remainder of this paper is organized as follows.
-Section 2 provides background information on question-answering systems and considers the requirements for scaling this class of systems to the web.
-Section 3 describes Mulder and its architecture.
-Section 4 compares Mulder's performance experimentally with that of AskJeeves and Google, and analyzes the contribution of each of Mulder's key components to its performance.
+Section 2 provides background information on questionanswering systems and considers the requirements for scaling this class of systems to the web.
+Section 3 describes MULDER and its architecture.
+Section 4 compares MULDER's performance experimentally with that of AskJeeves and Google, and also analyzes the contribution of each of MULDER's key components to its performance.
 We conclude with a discussion of related and future work.